Leontief Paradox | Wassily Leontief | Heckscher-Ohlin Theory | Theories of International Trade

 Leontief postulated that as compared to other countries in the world the United States does have a sufficient amount of capital.
 Then as per the H-O Theory, United States would labor-intensive goods and export capital-intensive goods.
 But looking at the trade data of import and export of the United States, the result seems to deviate from that the theory actually predicted.
 Wassily Leontief found out that the export seems to be less capital intensive than the imports.
 Since the result sounds variance with what the theory actually predicted, it is regarded popularly as Leontief Paradox.

 The economists were not sure why they observe the Leontief paradox.
-May be United States uses innovative technologies for producing goods and services that might hold a special advantage for the country.
+Maybe the United States uses innovative technologies for producing goods and services that might hold a special advantage for the country.
 These types of products tend to be less capital intensive than the products whose technology has still time to mature and become suitable for mass production.
-This might be the reason why United States is exporting goods that use high level of skilled labor and innovative entrepreneurship, and importing the high capital intensive products (manufacturing products that require huge capital).
+This might be the reason why the United States is exporting goods that use a high level of skilled labor and innovative entrepreneurship and importing high capital intensive products (manufacturing products that require huge capital).

 It is not because of the favorable and non-favorable factor endowments regarding the manufacturing of the aircraft and textiles, the United States is involved in exporting commercial aircraft and importing textiles.
 It is actually because the country is relatively more efficient to produce aircraft as compared to the textiles.